Apply For Housing: First-Year Students

 We have found that students who list where/how to find them on different social media accounts are highly success in this process.

-• Find a Roommate
+• Find A Roommate Expand dropdown

 First-year students are limited to requesting one (1) other person to live with.
 This student will be your roommate.